 Want some good news?
 There are a few things you can do right in your own backyard to help.

 Switch to an Organic Lawn Fertilizer

-First, switch out your synthetic fertilizer for a slow release organic lawn fertilizer like Good Nature's Earth Turf or Good Nature's Corn Gluten 9-0-0.
-These fertilizers are not water soluble and won't wash off into the water as easily as synthetic fertilizers will.
+First, switch out your synthetic fertilizer for a slow-release organic lawn fertilizer like Good Nature's Earth Turf, a premium organic lawn fertilizer, with a corn gluten meal base.
+These types of fertilizers are not water soluble and therefore, will not wash off into the water as easily as synthetic fertilizers.
 They rely on soil organisms to convert them into plant nutrients and become available slowly.
 This slow release keeps them from washing off the lawn.

 Poultry Manure is an organic fertilizer but it is high in phosphorus and may eventually create phosphorus that runs into the lake, so choose an organic fertilizer with a low phosphorus content.
-Read the numbers on the bag, the second number lets you know how much phosphorus is in your fertilizer - 8-0-5 for instance has 8% Nitrogen, 0% Phosphorus, and 5% Potassium.
-Composted Poultry Manure is better than non composted manure which will leach a lot of phosphorus (this is the case in agriculture where they spread raw manure).
+Read the numbers on the bag, the second number lets you know how much phosphorus is in your fertilizer.
+For instance, 8-0-5, has 8% Nitrogen, 0% Phosphorus, and 5% Potassium.
+Composted Poultry Manure is better than non-composted manure, which will leach a lot of phosphorus.
+This is the case in agricultural settings where they spread raw manure.
 Composted Poultry Manure is also much preferable over synthetic forms of phosphorus.
 If you must apply phosphorus, try Rock Phosphate for a very slow release.

 Clean Your Driveway